VirtualShip/virtualship.github.io/products/a/aardvark.md

 # aardvark_shell_utils
 {: .no_toc }

-[aardvark_shell_utils](https://liba52.sourceforge.io/) is a collection of 3 (currently) utilities designed to aid the user when working with shell scripts, or from the shell command line.
-All three accept their input on the command line, or from standard input, and thus they can be piped (|) with other commands.
+[aardvark_shell_utils](https://liba52.sourceforge.io/) is a collection of 3 utilities designed to aid the user when working with shell scripts, or from the shell command line.
+All three accept their input on the command line, or from standard input, and thus they can be piped with other commands.
 All commands come with their own man page.

 ## Table of contents
 {: .no_toc .text-delta }